anuj3509/Instalily-PartSelect/README.md

 ---

 **Note**: This project uses a dual-database approach with SQLite for fast queries and ChromaDB for semantic search, optimized for cost-effective AI responses with minimal LLM calls.
+The AI assistant leverages 7 specialized tools to provide accurate, real-time information about appliance parts, repairs, and troubleshooting.